 Cutter, S.L. and W.H.
 Renwick, 2003.
 Exploitation, Conservation, Preservation: A Geographic Perspective on Natural Resource Use Fourth Edition.
 New York: John Wiley & Sons.
 390 pp.

 Knight, C.G., S.L.
 Cutter, J. DeHart, A.S.
 Denny, D.G.
-Howard, S-L Kaktins, D.E.
+Howard, S-L. Kaktins, D.E.
 Kromm, S.E.
 White, and B. Yarnal, 2003.
-"Reducing Greenhouse Gas Emissions: Learning From Local Analogs," in Global Change in Local Places: Estimating, Understanding, and Reducing Greenhouse Gases, edited by The Association of American Geographers GCLP Research Team.
+"Reducing Greenhouse Gas Emissions: Learning From Local Analogs," in Global Change in Local Places: Estimating, Understanding, and Reducing Greenhouse Gases, edited by The Association of American Geographers GCLPP Research Team.
 Cambridge: Cambridge University Press, pp. 192-213.

 Koch, S.E., and J.D.
 Mitchem, 2003.
 “A Structured Process for Prediction of Convection Associated with Split Cold Fronts,” Bulletin of the American Meteorological Society, 84(2): 174-179.